 Industry leaders have weighed in…

-At the end of the day, we want our food to be safe regardless from where it comes from.
-However, there seems to be differences of opinion on whether small producers need to follow the same rules as large producers.
+At the end of the day, we want our food to be safe regardless of where it comes from.
+However, there seem to be differences of opinion on whether small producers need to follow the same rules as large producers.

 Farmer’s markets make their own policies

 State and local governments oversee farmers’ markets.
 For the most part, research indicates that states rely on county health departments to regulate food safety at farmers’ markets and the health departments rely on market managers to enforce food safety practices at the market.
 Many state and local governments do not have adequate staffing to visit each local farmers’ market leaving food safety rule development and enforcement to the market manager.

 In her job as liaison between the King County/Seattle (WA) Public Health Department and farmers’ markets, Jill Trohimovich, an environmental health specialist, told Food Safety News her department does “a quick walk-by” when inspecting farmers’ markets.
 Public health officials from other states have made similar statements about their inspections of farmers’ markets.
 Dave Stockdale, a past executive director of the nonprofit Center for Urban Education about Sustainable Agriculture, describes market managers as having “a general understanding” of agriculture and food safety guidelines, but no specific training.